OpenVoiceOS/community-docs/docs/install_intro.md

 ### From source as a library

-Images are not the only way to use OVOS, it can be installed on almost any system as a set of python libraries. ovos-core is very modular, depending on where you are running ovos-core you may want to run only a subset of the services
+Images are not the only way to use OVOS.
+It can be installed on almost any system as a set of Python libraries. `ovos-core` is very modular; depending on where you are running `ovos-core` you may want to run only a subset of the services

 This is an advanced setup and requires access to a command shell and can take more effort to get working.